SQream/sqream_docs/ai_ml/apache_iceberg_sqream_integration.rst

 SQream Integration with Apache Iceberg
 ------------------------------------------------------

-This document outlines SQream's integration with Apache Iceberg, a popular open-source table format designed for managing data lakes with transactional and schema evolution capabilities.
+This document outlines SQream's integration with **Apache Iceberg**, a popular open-source table format designed for managing data lakes with transactional and schema evolution capabilities.
 The initial phases focus on establishing connectivity and enabling efficient read-only querying of existing Iceberg tables, followed by support for querying table metadata and time travel.

 Overview of Apache Iceberg Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Apache Iceberg acts as a table format that manages the relationship between a logical table and its underlying data files (e.g., Parquet, ORC), along with metadata for versioning, statistics, and consistency.
-This makes it a crucial component in the Data Lakehouse concept.
+Apache Iceberg acts as a **table format** that manages the relationship between a logical table and its underlying data files (e.g., Parquet, ORC), along with metadata for versioning, statistics, and consistency.
+This makes it a crucial component in the **Data Lakehouse** concept.

 Iceberg Architecture:
 =====================

 Iceberg uses a multi-layered metadata structure to track table state:

-1. **Data Layer:**

-Contains the actual data in columnar file formats (e.g., **Parquet**) and **Delete Files** (for records that are logically deleted but physically still exist).
+1. **Data Layer:** Contains the actual data in columnar file formats (e.g., **Parquet**) and **Delete Files** (for records that are logically deleted but physically still exist).

-2. **Metadata Layer:**

-Tracks the table structure and its versions:
+2. **Metadata Layer:** Tracks the table structure and its versions:

 * **Metadata Files (JSON):** Stores the table's schema, partition schemes, and tracks the current and previous **Snapshots**.
 * **Manifest Lists (AVRO):** Defines a Snapshot by listing all the **Manifest Files** that belong to that version.
 * **Manifest Files (AVRO):** Track individual **Data Files** within a subset of the snapshot, including metadata for efficient data pruning (min/max values, null counts).

-3. **The Catalog:**

-An external store (e.g., REST, AWS Glue) that maps a table name to its current **Metadata File** pointer, enabling transactional guarantees and multi-table semantics.
+3. **The Catalog:** An external store (e.g., REST, AWS Glue) that maps a table name to its current **Metadata File** pointer, enabling transactional guarantees and multi-table semantics.

 Connectivity and Read-Only Querying
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~